joemoose/psiops/docs/stress.md

 !!! example

-	You take damage from a gunshot (stress: 5), then watch your contact be executed (stress: 6).
-You make a stress roll: roll a 4 and a 3, add your WILLPOWER of +2 for a total of 9.
+	You take damage from a gunshot (*stress total*: 5), then watch your contact be executed (*stress total*: 6).
+You must now make a *stress roll*.
+You roll a 4 and a 3, then add your WILLPOWER of 2, for a total of 9.
 You keep it together — for now.

 ### Panicking

 When you *panic*, roll **1D6** and apply the result.
-If you panic again and trigger a different condition, the effects are cumulative.
+If you panic again and trigger a different condition, the effects stack.

 | D6 | Condition | Effect |
 | :-: | :-: | - |